qmuloadmin/qmuloadmin/README.md

 I'm a professional software engineer, working in the ecommerce space, currently obsessed (like about half the world) with rust.
 I'm a fan of literate programming, and living documentation in general.
 I've written extensive documentation, training and onboarding guides for many languages and stacks.

-I daily drive on the job in Go, PHP, Typescript and, recently, Ruby.
+I currently work daily in Go, PHP, Typescript and, recently, Ruby.
 I write Rust in my free time and as a side gig.
-I've worked professionally in Python, Perl, and Java, with a little bit of TCL and C#.
+In the past, I've worked professionally in Python, Perl, and Java, with a little bit of TCL and C#.
+I came from a network background -- administering data and voice networks, troubleshooting, deploying changes.
 A long time ago I wrote C and C++, but don't remember enough to be of any use.

 Don't bother contacting me about a job.
 I'm not looking and this isn't the place.